Pingasmaster/archInstall/README.md

 Note: Mediatek and realtek wifi cards are often not very well supported by arch linux; however, intel cards such as the AX200 will be natively (I have one)!

-In order to have internet, install the network manager with `pacman -S networkmanager && systemctl enable NetworkManager` !
+In order to have internet, install the network manager with `pacman -S networkmanager && systemctl enable NetworkManager[ENTER]` !
 If you do not install that, you will NOT have any way to access internet (nor connect bluetooth devices), even with an ethernet cable plugged in or a wifi card.

-To connect bluetooth devices, first make sure you have a compatible bluetooth card (usually a wifi card does also bluetooth), then `pacman -S bluez bluez-tools`.
+To connect bluetooth devices, first make sure you have a compatible bluetooth card (usually a wifi card does also bluetooth), then `pacman -S bluez bluez-tools[ENTER]`.

 ### Major optionnal step 1: create another user